A good source of B vitamins, magnesium, and phosphorus.

 The yellow variety is also high in antioxidants.

-What vegetable is more synonymous with the coming of summer than freshly picked on-the-cob?
+What vegetable is more synonymous with the coming of summer.

 Hot, fresh on-the-cob is an almost essential part of any summertime party.

-Fortunately, it's also worthy part of any healthful menu.
+It's also a worthy part of any healthful menu.

 Folate-rich diets are also associated with a reduced risk of colon cancer.